unframed/JSONModel.php/README.md

 This JSON column is required to let the method `json` return a list of JSON encoded strings that represent the (eventually consistent) state of the selected relations.

-For instance, to get the full thirty first tasks, encoded in JSON :
+For instance, to get a list of the thirty first tasks, encoded in JSON :

 ~~~php
 <?php